 Paper for most dye sublimation printers comes on rolls rather than individual sheets.
 The paper rolls are typically sold as a kit that includes dye films or ribbons.

 Our best advice is to research the cost of paper and dye kits before you purchase any printer.
 After all, print media is how printer companies have traditionally made most of their profits, and you might be buying a lot of it!

 Some printers will have third-party options available at a lower cost, but most often with speciality photo booth printers, you’ll be restricted to paper and dye made by the printer manufacturer.
 We’ll include links to kits whenever possible in our photo booth printer recommendations below.

 FURTHER READING: How Can I Print With A Dye Sublimation Printer?

 Like with any type of printer, the quality of the prints they are capable of printing depends a lot on the model.
 As a whole, dye sublimation printers are regarded for producing excellent images—as good or better than inkjet printers.

 The minimum print resolution for all the models on our list is 300dpi and there are some models that can print even higher resolutions.

 Keep in mind that higher resolution prints on inkjet printers can result in a slower print time and higher ink consumption.
 There are very few situations where a 300dpi resolution would not be sufficient for a photo booth printer.

 How your printer connects to your photo booth software is an important consideration for the best photo booth printer to suit your needs.
 When printing from mobile devices like an iPad, the easiest way to connect your photo booth to a printer is a wireless connection via AirPrint.

-Good To KnowSome printers advertise that they are “wireless-enabled” or “compatible with iPad” but only work with the printer manufacturer’s apps and are not actually AirPrint compatible.
-That’s a problem when, because you’ll need to print from a photo booth app, not their app.
+Don’t be fooled by printer wireless jargonSome printers advertise that they are “wireless-enabled” or “compatible with iPad” but only work with the printer manufacturer’s apps and are not actually AirPrint compatible.
+That’s a problem because you’ll need to print from a photo booth app, not their proprietary app.
 Learn More